Puppy Teething: Managing Chewing And Biting

 Mimicking their mother's behavior

 Puppies learn a lot from their mothers, and mimicking their behavior is no exception.
-When they were still with their littermates and mother, they would often engage in gentle biting or mouthing as a form of play or during nursing.
+When they were still with their littermates and mother, they would often engage in gentle biting or mouthing as a form of or during nursing.
 This behavior helps facilitate bonding and communication.
 It is essential to teach them appropriate bite inhibition and redirect their biting behavior to suitable chew toys.

 Providing Appropriate Chew Toys